jonthorell/synth-nu-vinyl-store/README.md

 Keep summernote / crispyforms in config for now.
 In case they will be needed.
 If not needed, remove at the end Maybe remove popper js?
 Keep for now

+Apps:

+Core: main-site
+bag: shopping-bag
+checkout: used by stripe
+webauth: used by allauth
+staff: used to provide admin-functionality for staff (update stock with new items for example)
+about: credits and about-text